pantheon-systems/documentation/source/_docs/wordpress-phpstorm.md

 2. Click **Create New Project** from the startup window or go to **File Menu > New Project...** if you have an existing project open.
 3. Name your project.
 4. Select **WordPress Plugin** as the project type on the left sidebar.
 5. Specify or browse to the file path to save your project's files.
-This is where PhpStorm will store it's "working files", and should be separate from your WordPress directory.
+This is where PhpStorm will store its "working files", and should be separate from your WordPress directory.
-6. Specify or browse to the root directory for your local WordPress site, and click **Create*:*
+6. Specify or browse to the root directory for your local WordPress site, and click **Create**:

     ![Configuring wp-cli path for PhpStorm](/source/docs/assets/images/phpstorm-new-project-wordpress-plugin-screen.png)